PCB Foundations-PCB Design

 The material (PCB Foundations) was a very good and detailed overview of the entire PCB process.
 Good resource of information for beginners as this information isn't really written down all in one place... until now.
 The practical, real life examples are always good.
 A lot of details.
 It's all about the details.
 Wish I had this 16 years ago when I started.

 Sr. Printed Circuit Board Designer - MSA Innovation, LLC

-“Dan explained the subject very well.
+“The instructor explained the subject very well.
 His pace was smooth even when stopping to discuss historical PCB issues shared among the students.
 He hit all the marks when it came to preventing PCB respins - make sure to have requirements and specification nailed down.
 Seeing the actual PCB manufacturing process was golden.
 I was very happy to learn about advancements in PCB fabrication - why so many layers, backdrilling, via in pad, microvias.
-Thank you Dan, Roy, and Nine Dot Connects for a great experience.”
+Thank you Roy, and Nine Dot Connects for a great experience.”

 Jason Zeman - Electronics Engineer, PdMA Corporation